 The video above is a snippet from an episode of the Changing Lives Podcast.

 You can watch or listen to the full episode with Erin Isaac here:

-The Australian Paramedical College is the largest pre-hospital health care training provider in Australia, we can help you to achieve your paramedical goals.
+The Australian Paramedical College is the largest pre-hospital health care training provider in Australia, we can help you to achieve your paramedical pathway training and career goals.

 We offer three courses in the emergency healthcare sector:

-Our nationally recognised paramedical training programs provide a flexible and affordable training pathway to employment in the private sector, or as a stepping stone to university to study a Bachelor of Paramedic Science.
-APC offers you the opportunity to become a Paramedic/Medic, regardless of your educational background.
+Our nationally recognised paramedical pathway training provides a flexible and affordable pathway to employment in the private sector, or as a stepping stone to university to study a Bachelor of Paramedic Science.
+APC offers you the opportunity to become an emergency healthcare practitioner, regardless of your educational background.
 We believe you should still pursue your goals even if your school or college grades are not what they could have been.